1: One was enough

 ‘Do you understand now our reticence to talk?
 Look at this one – an FOI request.
 Look at this one who phoned this one and they blocked it.
 It’s all here.’

-‘It’s online for anyone.
-This is how it’s changed these days.
+‘It’s online for anyone interested.
+This is how things have changed these days.
 And those names keep coming up.
-Not in their capacity as heads of the organization mentioned but they are the same people as are also in this organization.’
-He showed the Inspector the page.
+Not in their capacity as heads of the organization mentioned but they are the same people are also in this organization.’
+He showed the Inspector the next page.

 ‘We go through hoops and this stuff is all here.’